mpram/Azure-Defender-for-IoT/HOL Steps/Azure Defender for IoT HOL.md

    ![IoT security Access](./images/iot-security.png 'IoT security Access')

-Next in the **Getting Started** section, select **Oboard Subscription**
+Next in the **Getting Started** section, select **Onboard Subscription**.

 Before selecting your subscription make sure you select the option to **+ Start with Trial** as shown below:

    ![Trial Selection](./images/trial-selection.png 'Trial Selection')

 Then, select your subscription and keep the devices selection to 1000, that is the minimum amount of devices configuration.
-These devices represents all those equipments/sensors connected to your network, this configuration allows you for a 30 days trial for free.
+These devices represents all those equipments/sensors connected to your network in the facility you are analyzing.
+This configuration allows you for a 30 days trial for free.
 Select **Evaluate** to continue.

-### **Task 2: Create IoT Hub:**
+### **Task 2: Create an IoT Hub:**

-Before onboarding your sensors we will need to create an IoT Hub for your online sensor.
+Before onboarding your sensors we will need to create an IoT Hub for your online sensor to connect to.

- 1. Go to the resource group you created for this training, in the Overview panel, you will see at the top **+ Create**, click there and type **IoT Hub** in the search box, then clikc **Create**.
+ 1. Go to the resource group you created for this training, in the Overview panel, you will see at the top **+ Create**, click there and type **IoT Hub** in the search box, then click **Create**.

- 2. In the next screen you will ask to fill the **Basics** tab
+ 2. In the next screen you will ask to fill the **Basics** tab:

  - **Subscription**: Select the Subscription you are woking on.
  - **Resource Group**: Should be the resource group created in previous step.